Calculating the thermal comfort

 Calculating the air quality

 For spaces such as factories or clean rooms, comfort parameters are not the most important factors, but air quality is.
 Specific air properties, such as temperature or humidity, are required for certain production processes, for example when painting ships in a yard.
 Clean rooms often have a very high air change rate, but it is important that no air can escape from the cabinets.
-With CFD simulations, the design of a clean room can be tested and optimises in an early stage.
+With CFD simulations, the design of a ventilation system can be tested and optimised in an early stage.

 Calculating the air distribution